Last updated on October 18, 2023

 Outer board builders

 The mid-point provides you with spare checkers to be used as builders in your outer board.
 It also provides a safe landing place for the back checkers when they escape from the opponent’s home board.
 An appreciation of probability helps when planning when and where to leave a blot in your outer board.
-The chances of your blot being hit varies according to how far it is from the opponent’s checkers.
+The chances of your blot being hit vary according to how far it is from the opponent’s checkers.
 A direct hit is one where the blot can be reached with the roll of a single dice (1 to 6).
-An indirect is one which requires the sum of two dice to hit (7 to 12).
+An indirect is one that requires the sum of two dice to hit (7 to 12).
 This means that at distances between 1 to 6 you are more likely to be hit than at distances greater than 6.
 On the other hand, at distances below 6, close is better than far off.

 If your opponent has an advanced anchor, it will limit your choices as several points may be in the range of a direct hit.
 However, if your opponent’s back checkers have not been split and remain on the 1-point, only a blot on the bar-point is in range of a direct hit.
 Several recommended opening moves require bringing down two builders from 13 and leaving two blots on your outer board.
-The intention the moves is to secure one of the bar, 5 or 4-points on the next turn.
+The intention of the moves is to secure one of the bar, 5 or 4-points on the next turn.
 These moves might include the opening rolls of 5-2, 4-3 and 3-2.

 If we look at the 4-3 as an example.
 The move would be 13/9, 13/10, bringing two builders down from the mid-point.
 This provides options to secure the 9, bar, 5 or 4-points on the next turn.
 The blots are vulnerable, but at a distance that black can only hit one with an above-average roll.
 The risk is worth taking with the opponent’s home board wide open.
 Remember, backgammon is about constant risk and reward evaluations.
 The best time to take a risk is early in the game when there is time to recover.